SalAlhammadi/SalAlhammadi/README.md

 - 👋 Hi, I’m @SalAlhammadi
 - 👀 I’m interested in Mobile Devlopment
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently invested in Flutter
 - 💞️ I’m looking to collaborate on AI enhanced mobile apps
 - 📫 How to reach me: alhammadi.salem@outlook.sa